systemjs/plugin-babel/README.md

 Provides Babel transpilation in the browser and in builds when using SystemJS 0.19.12+ and SystemJS Builder 0.15+.

-Compatible with the the automatic Rollup optimizations in SystemJS Builder.
+Compatible with the automatic Rollup optimizations in SystemJS Builder.

 ## Usage